yashsahugtx/skype-docs/Skype/WebSDK/docs/ManagePersonsAndGroups.md

 - Removing a person from a group

+> [!NOTE]
->**Note**  It is allowed to add or remove a person to or from user-defined groups or special groups, such as the default group (Other Contacts) and the pinned group (Favorites).
+> It is allowed to add or remove a person to or from user-defined groups or special groups, such as the default group (Other Contacts) and the pinned group (Favorites).
 However, such operations are not allowed on distribution groups or privacy-related groups.

 All of these operations involve sending a request to the server and dealing with the response.
 The server will emit related events when the operation is completed.
 Usually such events will be received later than the response.
 It is important for the client to listen to these events and treat them as final indications of successful operations and to update the UI component accordingly.